Geography of Germany: Climate

-The north–south difference in Germany, between 55°03"N (at List on Sylt) and 47°16"N (around Oberstdorf, Bavaria) equals almost eight degrees of latitude (or 889 km), which can be seen especially during the warm season in the differences between the average temperatures.
+The north–south difference in Germany, between 55°03"N (at List on Sylt) and 47°16"N (around Oberstdorf, Bavaria) equals almost eight degrees of latitude (or 889 km), which can be seen especially during summer in the differences between the average temperatures.
 Besides that, there is a strong west–east cline in temperature.
-This is explained by the North western Germany’s flat and open landscapes and its closeness to the sea, and South's higher terrain, larger distance from the sea, and the Alps.
+This is explained by the northwestern Germany's flat and open landscapes and its proximity to the sea, and South's higher terrain, larger distance from the sea, and the Alps.
 These mountains prevent much of the usually warmer Mediterranean air blowing into southern Germany.
 To the north of the Alps and the Carpathians, the local climate becomes colder, even at the same latitude and altitude.
 This is caused by some areas being further away from the Atlantic Ocean's Gulf Stream, known for having a warm current for its latitude, in addition to being closer to Russia's and Siberia's extremely cold winter winds.
 Even if Siberian winter winds are not dominating, when they do hit Germany, temperatures can in extreme cases fall to -20 C in the mountains and below during the nights, and this has an effect on the average temperatures of November to March.
 Although rare, when such cold air reaches Germany, the North-Eastern parts become mainly affected, while the Southwest receives few cold days in general.
 The Gulf Stream results in the coast having the mildest nights in the winter, almost never freezing.

 The warmest area in Germany is the area bordering France, west of the Schwarzwald hills, roughly between Mannheim to the north and the Swiss border to the south.
 The coldest area (except for mountain peaks) is found in the southeastern parts of eastern Germany around Dresden and Görlitz up to Berlin.